PSP-Archive/nulldce-psp/README.md

 nullDC-PSP is a Sega Dreamcast emulator for PlayStation Portable.

-This is an experimental release, and many games are not yet playable.
+This is an experimental release, and many games are not yet playable.future update Compatibility.

 # Authorship